yfming93/app_debug/README.md

 # app_debug

 A useful debug tool for flutter developer.
 Easy to use.
-Show anywhere where to want.
+Show it wherever you want.
 It's powerful and comfortable.
 You will look over the request log without computer.
 Logs can be viewed anywhere in the APP.
 It's a quick way to chose the api host.
 Change the api host to dev, test or prduct in APP.
 Just enjoy it.
 Have fun.

 ## Getting Started